Bellingham Power Choice

 - Power Choice Standard: This is the default option.
 All program participants are automatically enrolled in Power Choice Standard.
 Like Basic Service with National Grid and Eversource, Power Choice Standard meets the minimum Massachusetts requirements for integrating renewable energy.

-- Power Choice Green: This option allows you to make your electricity 100% green with a focus on locally produced renewable energy.
-Power Choice Green includes 33% from new renewable energy projects in New England.
+- Power Choice Green: This option allows you to make your electricity 100% renewable with a focus on locally produced renewable energy.
+Power Choice Green includes 20% from new renewable energy projects in New England, in addition to the minimum required by Massachusetts state law.
+The balance comes from wind projects outside of New England.

 The Power Choice Program goal is to deliver savings when compared with the average of the utilities’ changing Basic Service prices.

-The program offers two new alternatives to utility Basic Service: Power Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Power Choice Green, which is 100% green.
+The program offers two alternatives to utility Basic Service: Power Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Power Choice Green, which provides 100% renewable electricity.
 Learn more about program options and pricing.

 All program terms are public, and there are no hidden costs.